 Of course, few literalists literally believe that Jesus is sitting somewhere out there in heaven.
 Yet many insist that we must believe that he did walk around in a new kind of body, which ate fish and had nail marks, and which did fly up into the clouds.

-Far fewer of us literally believe the associated expectation of the first Christians that our bodies too will literally reanimate at some point.
+Far fewer of us literally believe the associated expectation of the first Christians, that our bodies will also literally reanimate at some point.
 We have gone off the bodily Resurrection idea in favour of the quite unbiblical “spiritual heaven” of the Greeks.
 And fair enough, with 100 billion people having been born so far, there’s no room for all the bodies anymore.
 Who wants to live on an Earth that crowded, even a re-Edenised Earth?
-Even if only 5% make the grade, who could really enjoy paradise in the new Jerusalem with the noise of 95 billion people below them, screaming in everlasting torment?
-If I did my calculations correctly, that would be 256 times louder than 1 person screaming.
+Let’s guess that only 5% of humans make the grade and get into heaven.
+Who could enjoy paradise in the new Jerusalem with the noise of 95 billion people below them, screaming in everlasting torment?
+That would be 256 times louder than 1 person screaming.

 What of literal historicity of the rest of the Resurrection stories?
 Did the disciples go to Galilee to find Jesus (as Mark and Matthew claim) or stay in Jerusalem (as Luke says)?
 Did Jesus breathe the Spirit into his followers (John 20:22) or did it fall upon them 50 days later (Acts 2)?